 But my tale begins with a mortal.
 He calls himself a wizard, but he is not like any wizard I know.
 His name is Lorth, which in Om’s tongue roughly means “water-loving root.”
 A nice name for a most unsavory man.
 I call him the hunter.

 Want to read more?
-Download for free on Smashwords.
+Get it for free on Smashwords.

-“The Om Tree” is included in the Second Edition of Wizards, Woods and Gods, a collection of twelve dark fantasy tales exploring the mysteries of the Otherworld through tree and animal lore, magic, cosmos, love, war and mysticism.
+“The Om Tree” is also included in Wizards, Woods and Gods, a collection of twelve dark fantasy tales exploring the mysteries of the Otherworld through tree and animal lore, magic, cosmos, love, war and mysticism.

 © F.T.
 McKinstry 2016.
 All Rights Reserved.